 By concentrating your attention on the more simple aspects of everyday life you'll be able to block out worldly distractions.

-Such simple meditations will enhance your focus and lead to insights as to the nature of reality and you true purpose in life.
+Such simple meditations will enhance your focus and lead to insights as to the nature of reality and your true purpose in life.

-To begin the search for such inner truths we would all do well to stop and smell the roses.
+To begin the search for such inner truths we would all do well to stop and, dare I say, smell the roses.

 I believe that, if you're serious about the communicative aspects of your photography, it's important to be aware of the power of metaphor and symbolism in the photos you make.